-Blue Ridge Trail Professional Review and Guide
+Blue Ridge Trail Professional Guide

 "This trail is for the adventurous hiker only.
 It goes through the most remote and rugged part of Guadalupe Mountains National Park.
 This trip could be done in one very long day of strenuous walking, but this would be too much for most hikers.
 Instead, take it more slowly and enjoy it by making this an overnighter.
 For an even more relaxed pace, spend three nights out, each at a different backcountry campsite.